Papsy254/simple_shell/README.md

 # simple_shel
- A simple UNIX command interpreter making as a final project of the low-level programming and algorithm quarter at ALX school of software engineering
+ A simple UNIX command interpreter making as a final project of the low-level programming and algorithm quarter at ALX School of Software Engineering

 ## Overview
-Sodashy is a sh-compatible command language interpreter that executes commands read from the standard input or from a file.
+Sodashy is a sh-compatible command language interpreter that executes commands read from the standard input or a file.

 ## Invocation
 Usage: Sodash Sodash is started with the standard input connected to the terminal.
 To start, compile all .c located in this repository by using this command: